 Major Functions

 The determination of what constitutes an organization’s major functions will depend on its purpose in being; the types of services it renders to the public, its clients, and its members; and the amount of effort it devotes to such activities as fundraising, public information and membership activities.

-Educational Institutions—see also OMB Circular A-21 (B)(1).
+Management Decision

+The federal awarding agency’s (for direct federal awards), state awarding agency’s (for direct state awards), or pass-through entity's written determination, provided to the auditee, of the adequacy of the auditee's proposed corrective actions to address the findings, based on its evaluation of the audit findings and proposed corrective actions.
+Refer to the Uniform Guidance and TxGMS, as applicable, for detailed requirements.
+Also refer to Section 20.4 Management Decision, Corrective Action & Collections, in this manual.

 Manifestation of Mutual Assent

 The parties to a contract must manifest by words or conduct that they have agreed to enter into a contract.
 The usual method of showing mutual assent is by offer and acceptance.

-Modified Total Direct Costs
+Modified Total Direct Costs (MTDC)

-A distribution base that consists of all salaries and wages, fringe benefits, materials and , services, travel, and subgrants and subcontractors (up to the first $25,000 of each subgrant or subcontract). , , charges for patient care, rental costs and the portion in excess of $25,000 must be excluded from modified total direct costs.
-Participant support costs are also generally excluded from modified total direct costs.
-Other items may only be excluded when the federal cognizant agency determines that an exclusion is necessary to avoid a serious inequity in the distribution of indirect costs.
+A distribution base for indirect costs that consists of all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $25,000 of each subgrants.
+Equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subgrant in excess of $25,000 must be excluded from modified total direct costs.
+Other items may only be excluded when necessary to avoid a serious inequity in the distribution of indirect costs, and with the approval of the cognizant agency for indirect costs.

 Net Sale Proceeds